JimmysRanch/doggroomingappcom/PRD.md

   - Modal: Smooth fade-in background overlay, slide-up content animation

 - **Icon Selection**:
-  - Star (filled/outline) for ratings
+  - Star (filled/outline) for ratings in hero and app cards
+  - MagnifyingGlass, ChartBar, CheckCircle for How It Works steps
+  - Shield for trust/verification features
-  - FunnelSimple for filters
+  - Scales for unbiased/fairness indicators
-  - SortAscending/SortDescending for sort controls
+  - ChartLineUp for updates and data-driven approach
-  - CheckCircle for pros, XCircle for cons
+  - Users for community/user count indicators
   - DeviceMobile, Globe for platform indicators
   - CurrencyDollar for pricing
-  - Users for user count/popularity
-  - Shield for trust/security features
+  - Heart for footer branding

 - **Spacing**:
   - Page padding: px-6 md:px-12 lg:px-24